Noncommutative Orlicz spaces over W*-algebras: Orlicz spaces over standard core

-Following the results of Sherman \cite{Sherman:2005}, we end this section with an interesting problem: for which Orlicz functions $\Orlicz$ there exists a functor from $\catname{ncL}_\Orlicz\catname{Iso}$ to the category of $W^*$-algebras with surjective Jordan $*$-isomorphisms?
+Following the results of Sherman \cite{Sherman:2005} (generalising earlier results of \cite{Yeadon:1981} and \cite{Watanabe:1992}), we end this section with an interesting problem: for which Orlicz functions $\Orlicz$ there exists a functor from $\catname{nc\widetilde{L}}_\Orlicz\catname{Iso}$ to the category of W$^*$-algebras with surjective Jordan $*$-isomorphisms?
+And, furthermore, for which $\Orlicz$ these functorial relationships can be extended to category $\catname{ncL}_\Orlicz\catname{Iso}$ of all noncommutative Orlicz spaces with isometric isomorphisms?